Circidalia/brainfuck/README.md

 # brainfuck
 brainfuck interpreter...

-this interpreter has NO protection
+this interpreter has ZERO protection

 #### COMPILE